 Our adhesive slowly cures from the inside out.
 In the past, we were taught that we needed to wait 24 hours in order for that curing process to fully complete.
-Now with the advancement in the industry, and our knowledge of cyanoacrylate, with the use of a nanomister we can create and immediate cure our adhesive in as little as 30 seconds!
+Now with the advancement in the industry, and our knowledge of cyanoacrylate, with the use of a super-bonder or nanomister we can create an immediate cure our adhesive in as little as 15 seconds.